Raunak9199/password-manager-app/README.md

    Navigate to the directory where repository is cloned and open it.
 3. Run the Project.

+   Click on Invalidate Caches from the file menu nd select all the 3 options there and then click **invalidate and restart**

    Clean and rebuild the project first.